 Although the suffering of many brings the topic into question, logical arguments are required to reach a reasonable conclusion.
 The viewpoints demonstrated by these students at the University of Tennessee and their lack of solid reasoning show the unfortunate inability of many millennials to think critically.

-Their education may allow them to head companies and run organizations in the future, but it is a frightening thought that these same minds may be in a position to set the moral tone of society within just the next few years.We value your comments!
-Please weigh in on our comment section below.
+Their education may allow them to head companies and run organizations in the future, but it is a frightening thought that these same minds may be in a position to set the moral tone of society within just the next few years.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com